Democratic Youth Federation of India

 Democratic Youth Federation of India (DYFI) is a youth organisation in India.
 It was founded in its inaugural conference held from 1–3 November 1980 at Shaheed Kartar Singh Saraba village in Ludhiana, Punjab.
+DYFI was formed as an independent youth organization with ties to leftist ideologies.
+Over time, it has become the youth wing of the Communist Party of India (Marxist).

 DYFI identifies itself to be an independent organisation.
 Former West Bengal chief minister Buddhadeb Bhattacharjee who was a former secretary of Bengal fraction, and a founder Central Committee member of DYFI, Manik Sarkar – the former chief minister of Tripura – was a vice president of the organisation, and M. Vijayakumar who was the speaker of Kerala legislative assembly was once former all-India president of DYFI.
 In 2021, M.B.
 Rajesh, a former all-India president of DYFI was elected as the Speaker of Kerala legislative assembly.

 As of 2012, DYFI had a membership of 2.2 million which rose from 1.4 million in 2011.
 The annual membership fee of DYFI is a meager Rs.
 2 and is open to all youth between the age 15 and 40 irrespective of their political ideology.